 2017 Essential Health Benefit Plan Regarding Insurance Coverage

 ASHA President, Judith Page, provides commentary and information to the New Mexico Superintendent of Insurance, John Franchini, regarding the 2017 Essential Health Benefit Plan.
 This plan affects speech-language and audiology insurance benefits for consumers nationwide.
 Access the following link for specifics:

-The mission of the State Medicare Administrative Contractor (SMAC) Network is to enhance and perpetuate the advocacy, leadership, and communication of NMSHA members to influence administrative and public policy decisions that impact Medicare coverage and reimbursement of audiology and speech-language pathology services.
+The mission of the STAMP Network is to enhance and perpetuate the advocacy, leadership, and communication of NMSHA members to influence administrative and public policy decisions that impact Medicare coverage and reimbursement of audiology and speech-language pathology services.

-SMAC Network participants are appointed by the state speech-language-hearing associations.
-SMAC representatives serve as a resource to fellow audiologists and speech-language pathologists regarding compliance with local and national Medicare coverage and payment policies.
-Andrea Fisher is the New Mexico state representative for SMAC.
+STAMP Network participants are appointed by the state speech-language-hearing associations.
+STAMP representatives serve as a resource to fellow audiologists and speech-language pathologists regarding compliance with local and national Medicare coverage and payment policies.
+Andrea Fisher is the New Mexico state representative for STAMP.
 Send her an e-mail with your questions or concerns.

 - Find your local Medicare administrative contractors [PDF] on the CMS Web site.